Paliverse/DualSenseX/README.md

 - Rigid
 - VibrateTrigger

-When Choosing VibrateTrigger state, you need to set a value for VibrateTrigger 0-255 for it to work.
+When Choosing VibrateTrigger state, you need to set a value for VibrateTriggerIntensity 0-255 for it to work.
 Recommened 0-40 for guns in a game.

 ### **Examples of trigger States:**
 ____